romainguy/kotlin/kotlin-native/NEW_MM.md

-# New memory model migration guide
+# New memory manager migration guide

-> The new memory model is Experimental.
+> The new memory manager is Alpha.
 It's not production-ready and may be changed at any time.
 > Opt-in is required (see the details below), and you should use it only for evaluation purposes.
 We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-48525).

-In the new memory model (MM), we're lifting restrictions on object sharing: there's no need to freeze objects to share them between threads anymore.
+In the new memory manager (MM), we're lifting restrictions on object sharing: there's no need to freeze objects to share them between threads anymore.

 In particular: